PixelsCamp/pixels_camp_2016_talks/fast-prototyping-creating-an-r&d-support-framework_pedro-camelo.md

 Speaker Bio
 -----------

 I am a Security Data Researcher and Architect at BitSight Technologies.
-Have a MsC in Computer Science and have been building systems to better protect those who are infected by malware.
+Have a MSc in Computer Engineering and have been building systems to better protect those who are infected by malware.
 Have been a recurrent participant in Pixels Camp and this year I want to give something back to this great conference.

+I've presented at Botconf 2014 where [I spoke](https://www.youtube.com/watch?v=XpSHHbktoFY) about my thesis results, a machine learning classifier to detect malicious domain names and a graph based approach to detect botnets.

 Links
 -----